 This lets you enjoy all of the unique contextual menus and expanded functionality that you'd get on a Macbook in the desktop environment.
 It's a must-have for media creators who need all of the tools and shortcuts that take advantage of Force Touch, but it's worth considering even for the regular user who might be used to those same dynamic controls from their Macbook Pro.

 The other ready-to-go configuration starts at $1,099, and boasts a 3.0GHz 6-core Intel Core i5 processor, 8GB of memory and a larger 256GB SSD for storage.
+(Ed.
+Note: Apple has changed this to 512GB of storage for the same price.)
 Both models use the Intel UHD Graphics 630 built into the processor, and there are no options for a built-in discrete GPU.
 (You can, however, connect an external GPU via the Thunderbolt 3 connections in back.)

 Both of these models can be configured further with up to a 6-core Intel Core i7 processor (an extra $200 to 300 depending on which model you started with).
 You can expand the RAM to 16GB ($200), 32GB ($600) or 64GB ($1,400).
 You can bump up the storage to larger capacities, with several SSD options.